Russian FM, Sudan's military leaders kindle ties in Khartoum

 According to a recent Associate Press investigation, Wagner Group — a military contractor owned by an oligarch with close ties to Russia’s President Vladimir Putin — has a strong presence in Sudan’s far-flung provinces.
 According to Sudanese officials and documents shared with the AP, the group has been given control of various Sudanese gold mines by the country’s military leaders in exchange for military and intelligence training.

-On Wednesday, senior diplomats from the United States and other European nations concluded two days of talks with Sudanese representatives to push for a final agreement to return Sudan to a transition to democracy.
+On Thursday, senior diplomats from the United States and other European nations concluded two days of talks with Sudanese representatives to push for a final agreement to return to a transition to democracy in Sudan, deeply embroiled in a spiraling political and economic crisis.

 The coup derailed Sudan’s short-lived, democratic transition that followed the removal of longtime autocratic President Omar al-Bashir in April 2019 amid a popular uprising against his Islamist-backed repressive rule.

-Note: This story has been corrected to say that two-day talks between U.S. and European diplomats, and Sudanese representatives concluded Thursday, not Wednesday.